Premiered on August 22, 2013 national PBS through POV

 Premiered nationally on public television beginning May 1, 2011

 by Tadashi Nakamura

-With a hip music track and never-before-seen archival footage, PILGRIMAGE tells how an abandoned WWII concentration camp (Manzanar) for Japanese Americans was transformed into a symbol of retrospection and solidarity for people of all ages, races and nationalities in our post 9/11 world.
+With a hip music track and never-before-seen archival footage, Pilgramage & A Song For Ourselves (Two Films by Tadashi Nakamura) tells how an abandoned WWII concentration camp (Manzanar) for Japanese Americans was transformed into a symbol of retrospection and solidarity for people of all ages, races and nationalities in our post 9/11 world.
 During the 1970s when Asians in American were invisible to the country –and more importantly even to themselves – the late Chris Iijima’s music provided a voice and identity and entire generation had been in search of.
 Through animated photographs, intimate home movies, archival footage and Chris’ own songs, A SONG FOR OURSEVLES shows how Chris’ music unleashed the contagious energy of the Asian American Movement with an unrelenting passion for social justice and a live well lived.

 YOU DON’T KNOW JACK SOO